Book one in the Aurora series.

 “I need your help.”

-“I am not a licensed psychologist, but I will give you some good advice.
+“I am not a licensed psychologist, but I’ll give you some good advice.
 Leave me alone.”

 “Jonas asked for you specifically.”